 - Ship Time – The time the import was shipped.

-- ETA – Estimated Time of Arrival of the import.
+- ETA – Estimated Time of Arrival for the import.

-- POA – Payment On Account, is any partial payment on an amount that is owed.
+- POA – Payment On Account, representing any partial payment on an amount owed.

 - POL –

-- Ship From – The location the import is shipped from.
+- Ship From – The location from which the import is shipped.

 Line Entry Area (Transaction)

 This section features two tabs, with the Transactions tab being the primary area for users to select and view transactions that comprise the importer record.
 The list displays transaction details similarly to a Vendor Transactions inquiry.